Shani: Iconography

 Shani is depicted wearing blue or black robes, having a dark complexion and riding a vulture or on an iron chariot drawn by eight horses.
 He holds in his hands a bow, an arrow, an axe and a trident.
 He is canonically represented riding on a large crow or vulture which follows him wherever he goes.
 Some Hindu texts also depict him riding other animals such as a horse, a snake or a buffalo, while Buddhist texts from Northeastern India and Nepal uniformly represent him mounted on a tortoise.

 Shani is believed to be an incarnation of Krishna, on the authority of Brahma Vaivarta Purana where Krishna says that he is "Shani among planets".
 He is also called Saneeswar, meaning "Lord of Saturn", and is designated the task of granting the fruits of one's actions, thus becoming the most feared amongst Hindu astrological gods.
 He is often the most misunderstood deity in the Hindu Pantheon as he is said to cause persistent chaos in one's life, and is known to be milder if worshipped.

+In Vedic astrology, Shani (the planet Saturn) is the ultimate cosmic teacher of discipline, duty, and karma.
+Rather than just punishing, Shani tests individuals through delays and hard work to build resilience and guide them toward spiritual growth.
+People with strong Shani energy typically value consistency, accountability, and long-term goals.